Cross-Modality Sub-Image Retrieval using Contrastive Multimodal Image Representations: Evaluation

 \subsection{Dataset}

-The dataset consists of $206$ BF and SHG image pairs of size $834 \times 834$\,px, and is an openly available registration benchmark \cite{kevin_eliceiri_2020_3874362}, originating from \cite{fullcores}.
-Each image pair is transformed by a random rotation up to $\pm30^{\circ}$, and random translations up to $\pm100$\,px in $x$ and $y$.
-Following \cite{pielawski2020comir}, $40$ pairs are used for training, $134$ for testing, and the remaining $32$ for validation.
+Our evaluation dataset consists of $206$ BF and SHG image pairs of size $834 \times 834$\,px, and is an openly available registration benchmark \cite{kevin_eliceiri_2020_3874362}.
+For each image pair, also its rigidly transformed version is provided.
+The transformations consist of a random rotation up to $\pm30^{\circ}$, and random translations up to $\pm100$\,px in $x$ and $y$.
+Following Pielawski \& Wetzer et al.~\cite{pielawski2020comir}, $40$ untransformed pairs are used for training, $134$ for testing, and the remaining $32$ for validation.
 SHG images were preprocessed by a log-transform for the I2I and CoMIR generation.
 For evaluating the s-CBIR, patches of size $256\times 256$\,px are cropped from the centres of the $834\times834$\,px images.
 An example pair is shown in Fig. \ref{fig:2}.